Serms1999/AdventOfCode2022/Day2/README.md

 <details>
     <summary>Solution</summary>

-Firstly, I defined an inverse function to the game using a kind cycled buffer of the possible choices.
+Firstly, I defined an inverse function to the game using a kind of cycled buffer with the possible choices.
 ```python
 def rock_paper_scissors_inverse(expectation: str, opponent_choice: str) -> str:
     options = {'defeat': -1, 'draw': 0, 'win': 1}